Create an account sign-up-diamond

 When: March to May, but the best time is April to May after the snow melts

-What to know about trekking in Nepal in spring: Spring trekking in Nepal is an ideal time to traverse mountain passes.
+What to know about trekking in Nepal in spring: Trekking in Nepal between April and May is an ideal time to traverse mountain passes.
 Post-monsoon, the melting snow and clear skies unveil crisp views of the dizzying scenery replete with wildflowers, such as purple rhododendrons.

 Then, the balmy weather ranges between 16 and 23C, only adding to the wonder of trekking in Nepal in spring.
 But the magic comes on rolling: fewer people traverse the trails during this time of year than in autumn.
 So, not only will you get pleasant weather and wildflowers, but diminished crowds.